labex-labs/open-source-labs/docker/play-with-docker/lab-orchestration-hol/step3.md

-# Step 2.2 - Join Worker nodes to the Swarm
+# Join Worker nodes to the Swarm

 You will perform the following procedure on **node2** and **node3**.
 Towards the end of the procedure you will switch back to **node1**.